Seed Grant Challenge

 Projects or ventures must:

-- address a proven social need in an innovative way
+- address a demonstrated social need

 - be scalable or replicable

-- have a large capacity for impact
+- have potential for impact

 Teams may be made up of one or more members, but at least one founding member must be a current Wesleyan undergraduate.
 Teams made up completely of Wesleyan students may have an advantage.